pagkly/Zed/Investopedia3/Form 1095-C Employer-Provided Health Insurance Offer and Coverage.md

 -   Part I of the form provides information about the ALE member, including their name, address, and phone number, for questions about the validity of the form or to report errors.
 -   Part II provides information about the health care coverage, if any, provided to the employee.
 In addition to information about the plan, it also reports employee required contributions.
--   Part III is completed only if the employer offers a [self-insured plan](https://www.investopedia.com/terms/s/self-insure.asp).
+-   Part III is completed only if the employer offers a [[self-insured plan]](https://www.investopedia.com/terms/s/self-insure.asp).
 It lists the names of the covered individuals along with their Social Security numbers and dates of birth.
 This section also confirms uncovered months for the participants.

 Form 1095-C is available on the IRS website.2